 They have their own unique way of communicating with us, and they definitely seem to understand some of the things we say to them.
 But whether or not they fully comprehend the meaning of our words is still up for debate.
-Some experts believe that cats do understand what we’re saying, but they simply don’t care enough to respond in a way that would let us know for sure.

 Others think that cats can pick up on certain keywords and phrases, but they don’t really understand the full context of our conversations.
 And then there are those who believe that cats have no clue what we’re talking about!
 So, what’s the truth?